Wikidepia/indonesian_datasets/question-answering/squad/README.md

 - `/` aligned similar to [Swedish SQuAD](https://towardsdatascience.com/swedish-question-answering-with-bert-c856ccdcc337) and translated using Google Translated
 - `/tar/` aligned using TranslateAlignRetrieve and translated using MarianMT

+You can try both version, and find which one is the better one.

 ## Citations

 ```bibtex